jerry871002/kahootgen/README.md

 # KahootGen

+Want to create engaging quizzes effortlessly?
-KahootGen is a Python-based tool that uses OpenAI's GPT model to generate multiple-choice quiz questions based on user-defined themes.
-The generated questions are formatted into a Kahoot-compatible Excel file, making it easy to import and create engaging quizzes in Kahoot.
+KahootGen is a Python-based tool that uses OpenAI's GPT model to generate multiple-choice quiz questions.
+With a single command, KahootGen allows you to create engaging quizzes for various themes and formats the questions into a Kahoot-compatible Excel file, making it easy to import and use in Kahoot.

 ## Features

-- Generate quiz questions for multiple themes.
+- **Effortless Quiz Creation**: Generate high-quality quiz questions with just a few commands.
-- Customize the number of questions per theme.
+- **Customizable Themes**: Create quizzes tailored to your favorite topics or educational needs.
-- Automatically formats questions into a Kahoot-compatible Excel template.
+- **Kahoot-Ready Output**: Automatically formats questions into a Kahoot-compatible Excel file for seamless import.
-- Supports OpenAI's GPT model for high-quality question generation.
+- **AI-Powered**: Leverages OpenAI's GPT model to ensure engaging and accurate question generation.
+- **Multi-Language Support**: Generate quizzes in English or Traditional Chinese to reach a broader audience.

 ## Installation